— Javascript, React — 6 min read

 would be both a ton of work, and remove flexibility from the framework.
 This my

-attempt at explaining how I understand this
+attempt at explaining how I understand this, but hopefully with the context

 of how to use it within React.